ssa2973/OnblickAutomationDocs/docs/soft-assertion.md

 # SoftAssertion

-This class uses `Assert` class from NUnit framework to perform assertions but instead of failing the test immediately, it logs the assertion failures and continues with the test execution.
+This class uses `Assert` class from NUnit framework (v3.13) to perform assertions but instead of failing the test immediately, it logs the assertion failures and continues with the test execution.
 The assertion failures are logged in the test report.

-## Normal Assertion
+## **Normal Assertion**

 ```csharp
 Assert.AreEqual("Actual", "Expected");
 ```
 This Assertion throws an exception and stops the test execution if the actual and expected values are not equal.

-## Assertion using SoftAssert
+## **Assertion using SoftAssert**

 Pseudo-code for SoftAssert is as follows: